lexeremin/dotfiles/README.md

-# My automated dot files setup
+# My automated dotfiles setup

 ## Requirements

-- JetBrains Nerd Font is required for the icons to work properly.
-You can download it from [here](https://www.nerdfonts.com/font-downloads) or you can use whatever font you like just don't forget to change all the config files, I might automate this part in the future.
+1. JetBrains Nerd Font is required for the icons to work properly.
+You can download it from [here](https://www.nerdfonts.com/font-downloads) or you can use whatever font you like just don't forget to change all the configuration files, I might automate this part in the future.

 You can install fonts with the following command: